B1aZer/puzzles/code-patterns/math/combinations.md

 120 / 6
 ```

 General formula.
 Binomial koefficients.
 Put k items in n buckets.
-Or choose k from n buckets (n k)
+Or choose k from n buckets (n k).

 ```
 C = n! / k! (n - k)!
 ```

+N choose 2 is equal to n(n - 1)/2.
+It's a one of the cases from binomial
+coefficients (n choose k).
+See also binomail theorem.

-As we all know there are 2N possible subsets of any given set with N elements
+As we all know there are 2^N possible subsets of any given set with N elements

+Binomail coefficents as well as subset of the set can be calculated using Pascal's triangle!